dragon quest v: hand of the heavenly bride (****) (abdnm #21)

 Isn’t that a lot . . . nicer than a penguin suddenly jumping up out of a nearby lake and screaming “You can push objects by leaning against them and pushing the control pad” just milliseconds before the pushable boulder comes into view?

-Dragon Quest‘s creators had obviously noted that the likes of Ultima scared the living shit out of most normal people.
+Dragon Quest‘s creators had obviously noted that the likes of Ultima scared the living stuff out of most normal people.
 A goal of Dragon Quest was to make a more comprehensible game, if not a more interesting one.
 Narrowing the scope was definitely in order — Super Mario Bros. was a narrow-scoped game, and that didn’t stop it from being obviously ambitious.
 Why not start by reducing the number of characters in the player’s party from five to one?
 One man, going out to hunt a dragon.
 That’s what it came down to.
-Future RPGs — such as Final Fantasy — would up the character count so as to mask their shallowness by giving the player more shit to organize.
-Dragon Quests, though they eventually grew to accommodate three and then four party members at any given time, somehow manage to never feel like shit-organizing simulations.
-Especially when you’re organizing your shit: it feels less like moving abstract things between abstract places and more like paying your real-life bills.
+Future RPGs — such as Final Fantasy — would up the character count so as to mask their shallowness by giving the player more stuff to organize.
+Dragon Quests, though they eventually grew to accommodate three and then four party members at any given time, somehow manage to never feel like stuff-organizing simulations.
+Especially when you’re organizing your stuff: it feels less like moving abstract things between abstract places and more like paying your real-life bills.
 Which, you know, is kind of satisfying (if not precisely the Greatest Feeling in the World).

 The main thrust of a Dragon Quest game is that you are either trusted with some gargantuan task at the outset, or else you land immediately in the shoes of a character whose life or world (ie, surrounding characters) are compelling.
 You do what you have to do in order to complete the task, or see these people through the tunnel to happiness country.
 If you don’t find the surrounding characters immediately interesting, it’s probably not the right game for you.